Skip to main content

 How often should I pump my septic tank in Pearland?

-Every 3-4 years for a typical Pearland household, shorter than the 5-year interval recommended in sandier regions.
+Every 3-4 years for a typical Pearland household.
 The clay soil here drains slower than sandy or loamy ground, so your system handles more stress than average.
 Families of five or more should pump every 2-3 years.
 Homes with garbage disposals may need it more often.
-According to Texas A&M AgriLife Extension, about 20% of Texas dwellings rely on septic systems, and regular pumping is the single most effective way to prevent costly failures.
+Don't wait the full five years that's sometimes recommended for other parts of Texas.

 Which county handles my septic permit, Brazoria or Harris?